 - The program is approved by New York State for TESOL certification for grades K-12.

 2. When can I start the program?

 You can start during any of our three terms: fall (late August), spring (mid-January) and summer (May/June).
 You select your start date when you submit your application.
 If you are unsure of your start date, select the earliest one that you are likely to attend.
-Should you be accepted and wish to change your start date to a later term, simply inform the Graduate Education Office of your new start date in writing and we will change your start date.
+Should you be accepted and wish to change your start date to a later term, simply inform the Graduate Admissions Office of your new start date in writing and we will change your start date.

 3. How long will the degree take?